Key Financial Inc Buys 4,466 Shares of Pfizer Inc. (NYSE:PFE)

-Key Financial Inc raised its stake in shares of Pfizer Inc. (NYSE:PFE) by 13.6% during the 3rd quarter, HoldingsChannel.com reports.
-The firm owned 37,199 shares of the biopharmaceutical company’s stock after acquiring an additional 4,466 shares during the quarter.
-Pfizer accounts for 1.4% of Key Financial Inc’s holdings, making the stock its 19th largest position.
-Key Financial Inc’s holdings in Pfizer were worth $1,365,000 at the end of the most recent quarter.
+Key Financial Inc boosted its holdings in Pfizer Inc. (NYSE:PFE) by 13.6% during the third quarter, HoldingsChannel.com reports.
+The fund owned 37,199 shares of the biopharmaceutical company’s stock after purchasing an additional 4,466 shares during the period.
+Pfizer accounts for 1.4% of Key Financial Inc’s portfolio, making the stock its 19th largest holding.
+Key Financial Inc’s holdings in Pfizer were worth $1,365,000 as of its most recent filing with the Securities & Exchange Commission.

 A number of other hedge funds and other institutional investors have also bought and sold shares of PFE.
 Nordea Investment Management AB increased its stake in Pfizer by 65.3% in the second quarter.
 Nordea Investment Management AB now owns 22,272,402 shares of the biopharmaceutical company’s stock valued at $719,176,000 after acquiring an additional 8,798,233 shares during the period.
 Two Sigma Advisers LP increased its stake in Pfizer by 74.8% in the second quarter.
 Two Sigma Advisers LP now owns 11,066,501 shares of the biopharmaceutical company’s stock valued at $361,875,000 after acquiring an additional 4,736,500 shares during the period.
 BlackRock Inc. increased its stake in Pfizer by 0.8% in the second quarter.
 BlackRock Inc. now owns 427,534,404 shares of the biopharmaceutical company’s stock valued at $13,980,372,000 after acquiring an additional 3,464,207 shares during the period.
 Healthcare of Ontario Pension Plan Trust Fund increased its stake in Pfizer by 8,940.8% in the second quarter.
 Healthcare of Ontario Pension Plan Trust Fund now owns 3,426,457 shares of the biopharmaceutical company’s stock valued at $112,045,000 after acquiring an additional 3,388,557 shares during the period.
 Finally, First Trust Advisors LP boosted its position in Pfizer by 64.2% in the second quarter.
 First Trust Advisors LP now owns 7,606,699 shares of the biopharmaceutical company’s stock valued at $248,739,000 after buying an additional 2,973,005 shares in the last quarter.
 69.08% of the stock is currently owned by institutional investors and hedge funds.